Program Announcements from 6/12/2025 to 6/25/2025

 For example, in homes where a panel upgrade was provided the inspectors will be looking for a sticker on the new panel, indicating the equipment has been inspected.
 Should the AHJ inspection sticker not be affixed to the new electrical equipment at the time of the QA inspection the installing contactor or customer can provide evidence a permit was obtained and the AHJ inspection is pending.

 Please note that section 5.15 of the EmPower+ Program Manual includes Permits as an enabling measure.
-The updated checklist will be posted in Section 10 of the Program Manual once available.
+The updated checklist is now available on the contractor support site.

 Sincerely,